 19: Can you confirm that it is in a builder’s best interest for a so called competent retailer to supply Strongboy’s with no written guidance when a variety of temporary support equipment should be used and when the H.S.E are “trying” to change the mind-set of the typical builder.

-20: Can you confirm that if Strongboy’s do not require a maximum opening size or a correct procedure then no other temporary support equipment requires it either or should all temporary masonry support equipment have instructions of correct use and correct procedures of the tasks the manufacturers claim they do?
+20: Can you confirm that if Strongboy’s do not require a maximum opening size or a correct procedure then no other temporary support equipment requires it either or to reduce the number of the same reoccurring accidents should all temporary masonry support equipment have instructions of correct use and correct procedures of the tasks the manufacturers claim they do?

-21, Can you confirm that the structural engineers that specify Strongboy’s even when they are not the most suitable temporary masonry support equipment for a task, has not caused the mind-set of the typical smaller builder and retailer?
-And can you also confirm that structural engineers and the H.S.E have not helped dangerously ease a difficult task by allowing insufficient guidance and misleading instructions of the Strongboy?
+21, Can you confirm that the structural engineers that specify Strongboy’s even when they do not offer the correct fitting work space and are not the most suitable temporary support equipment for a task has not caused the mind-set of the typical smaller builder and retailer?
+And can you also confirm that structural engineers and the H.S.E have not helped to dangerously ease a difficult task by allowing insufficient guidance and misleading instructions of the Strongboy?
 And who police the H.S.E when they are wrong and at fault?
 Or are the H.S.E never at fault?

 Authority without the correct level of knowledge is dangerous to the public!

-When the same accidents continue to reoccur they become the responsibility of the H.S.E as they could be prevented through ensuring a better level of instructions of correct use and providing the public with information and guidance to help raise safety awareness.
+When the same accidents continue to reoccur they become the responsibility and fault of the H.S.E as they could be prevented through ensuring a higher level of instructions of correct use and providing the public with information and guidance to help raise safety awareness.

 Why Is It,